mauroservienti/Mattox.NServiceBus/docs/README.md

 # Configuration

 NServiceBoXes endpoints can be configured through the [`Microsoft.Extensions.Configuration`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration).
 All settings are defined in the `NServiceBus:EndpointConfiguration` section.
+Different endpoints supporting different transport may define additional settings.
+Refer to the endpoint-specific documentation for more details.

+## Endpoint name

 - `NServiceBus:EndpointConfiguration:EndpointName` configures the endpoint name.
 This setting is mandatory unless specified through the endpoint class constructor.